d4mation/wp-docker/README.md

 You can access phpMyAdmin at http://docker.test:8080 and the database tables for your WordPress install will be located under the `wordpress` database.
 From there you can Import a site backup from another Live/Staging site or otherwise manage the Database as-needed via a GUI.

-Your database also lives within a directory called `./mysql`. _Do not delete this_.
-This is because when you run `docker-compose down -v`, you're actually completely destroying the local server.
-When you bring it back up again using `docker-compose up -d`, it then pulls in the database from `./mysql` so that none of that data is lost.
+Your database also lives within a directory called `./mysql/`. _Do not delete this_.
+This is because when you run the `stop-server` script under `./scripts/` or `docker-compose down -v`, you're actually completely destroying the local server.
+When you bring it back up again using the `start-server` script under `./scripts/` or `docker-compose up -d`, it then pulls in the database from `./mysql/` so that none of that data is lost.

 You can also access interconnect/it's amazing Search and Replace tool at http://docker.test:8081.
 If you're importing a database from a Live/Staging site, run this afterwards to Search/Replace your Live/Staging site's URL with `docker.test` in order to access your local environment properly.